Chocolats+Croisier: History

 Charles Henri Daniel Croisier founded the chocolate factory in 1815 in Geneva under the name "Croisier-Chaulmontet".
 Croisier's motto was to produce only the best chocolate.

 The production of chocolate was arduous work in 1815: a chocolatier could only produce only 5–6 kg of chocolate per day.
 In 1844, Crozier's son took over management of Croisier-Chaulmontet.
 In 1850, the company began mechanizing its production.
-By 1884, Croisier-Chaulmontet had ordered two water wheels that were driven by the River Rhone to power its production.
+By 1884, Croisier-Chaulmontet had ordered two water wheels that were driven by the Rhône to power its production.

 In 1927, the company opened a chocolate powders plant in Lausanne.
 That same year, the company was incorporated as Charles Croisier SA.

 In 1950, Chocolats+Croisier closed due to poor economic conditions worldwide.

+Its now a small family owned business.